ShayanYaseen/Browsing_classifier-advertisment_/README.md

 # Browsing_classifier-advertisment_
-Chrome HIstory Stastical Classifier and Client based advertisement model This information system is designed to run on a linux operating system.
+Chrome History Stastical Classifier and Client based advertisement model This information system is designed to run on a linux operating system.
 To run this:
 1) Open terminal in the Browsing_classifier-advertisment_ directory.
 (The application will itslef install all the requirements)